jodermo/UnrealEngineGameServer/Scripts/README.md

-# Packaged Project Files
+# Build Sripts

-Use scripts to build, and automatically generate your server files:
+Use scripts to build, cook, and package your game for Linux dedicated server deployment:

 ```bash
 # Rebuild C++ code only (fast)